-This Shakespeare-esque question popped into my head again after reading articles by The Wealthy Canadian and The Passive Income Earner about Dividend Reinvestment Plans (DRIPs).
-Thanks for that gentlemen, because it’s always good to sit back and review your investing approach now and again.
+This Shakespeare-esque question popped into my head again after reading other blog articles about Dividend Reinvestment Plans (DRIPs).

 Personal finance and investing is, after all, personal, so I’m not convinced dividend reinvestment plans are everyone.
 Maybe you prefer the income from dividend-paying stocks.
 Maybe you need the income from dividend-paying stocks (for living expenses).
 At this point in my life, I’m not in either camp but this doesn’t mean things won’t change.
 Until that time comes, hopefully this post will help you consider DRIPping to reach your investing goals, just like DRIPping is helping me reach mine, for many of the positive reasons below.